 From Star Trek: Theurgy Wiki

-Before becoming Chief Tactical Officer on the USS Theurgy, Leon Marquez was the Executive Officer on the USS Resolve before the Battle of Starbase 84.
-Leon Marquez aided in the opposition against the parasites that compromised Starfleet Command in the end of the 24th century.
+Before his death, and becoming Chief Tactical Officer on the USS Theurgy, Leon Marquez was the Executive Officer on the USS Resolve before the Battle of Starbase 84.
+Leon Marquez aided in the opposition against the parasites that compromised Starfleet Command in the end of the 24th century until he was killed in action during the Battle of the Apertures.

 Leon Marquez was raised on an Excelsior-Class Starship USS Nautilus, though he was born on Earth in his mother Rose's home city of Guanajuato, she resumed her Helm duties on the USS Nautilus, where her husband Allan, enlisted in Starfleet as a non-commisioned security officer to raise their child, giving up his Civilian Career as a world-renowned Soccer player.